serveri24h/serveri24h/README.md

 * Main: Python
 * Others: JS, C, C++, Ruby, Rust, R

+### About me and my GitHub pages

-I'am new to Github and the page and repositories will likely be updated frequently.
-I am recently graduated engineer looking for entry level position as a software or data engineer.
-I will provide four repositories:
+I am recently graduated engineer looking for job as a software or data engineer.
+The main purpose of my GitHub page is to display my coding skills, but all the content (except my thesis) is free to use without any licens.

 ## Calendar Journal